FAC-73/lost-sirens/README.md

 ![Kay Davis Portfolio](https://github.com/FAC-73/lost-sirens/blob/main/assets/Images/Screenshots/PorfolioExample2.png?raw=true "Kay Davis Portfolio")
 <br><br>

-**Built using Javascript, Jquery, HTML, CSS and leveraging a 3rd party API from OpenWeather.
-This Weather Dashboard application provides allows users to search for a city and pull the current weather and the 5-day-forecast using the OpenWeather API.
-Past city searches are stored using localStorage and displayed in a list.
-Clicking the city displays the information again**
+**Built using Javascript, Jquery, HTML, CSS and leveraging the GitHub REST API.
+This application showcases my projects during my coding bootcamp on Github as well as pulls my personal information into the site through the API.
+A resume is also included and can be downloaded as a PDF**

 ### Built With